pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ### **Optional: Hot air balloon safaris**

-During both legs of the trip, it is possible to embark on a once-of-a-lifetime hot air balloon safari.
-You can decide on flying over Amboseli National Park and look at big herds of elephants from above, or explore the Masai Mara from the air.
-Both landscapes are very different, the former being very dry and flat, the latter being lush and hilly.
+During the second leg of the trip, it is possible to embark on a once-of-a-lifetime hot air balloon safari which means you can explore the Masai Mara from the air!
+Witnessing the sun rise over the plains, photographing the Mara River and seeing big herds of wildlife move in the open.
 This activity comes at an extra cost and is excluded in the rate of this trip.
-However, I do have very good contacts with hot air balloon operators in both areas.
+However, I do have very good contacts with hot air balloon operators in the Masai Mara.

 ![](/uploads/slide10.jpg)